ervisp/Prometheus-Grafana/README.md

 Clone the repository: https://github.com/ervisp/Prometheus-Grafana Navigate to the prometheus-grafana folder.

+# Step 2

 Run the following command to start the containers in the background:
-#2 Step
 Copy code
 docker-compose up -d
 Once the containers are up and running, you can access Prometheus and Grafana locally.

 #  Step 3
 Prometheus is accessible at http://localhost:9090.
 Grafana is accessible at http://localhost:3000.